Health, Strength And Conditioning

 Osteoporosis: The Silent Disease

 Studies show the largest segment of the population affected by this disease is elderly women.
-Just in the U.S. alone between 25%-30% of the elderly population is suffering from osteoporosis.
-There are approximately 30-50 million people that are affected by it.
+Just in the U.S. alone, between 25%-30% of the elderly population is suffering from osteoporosis.
+It affects approximately 30-50 million people.

-What is Osteoporosis you may ask?
-Its low bone mass.
-Over your lifetime if you led an inactive sedentary lifestyle your bones will begin to deteriorate, become porous and lose density.
+It's low bone mass.
+If you lead an inactive, sedentary lifestyle over your lifetime, your bones will begin to deteriorate, become porous, and lose density.

 Correcting it requires an intake of Calcium and exercise.
-To increase bone mass the body must be active.
-Osteoporosis is a neglected problem and conventionally acknowledge after the onset of symptoms.
+To increase bone mass, the body must be active.
+Osteoporosis is a neglected problem and is conventionally acknowledged after the onset of symptoms.

-After your mom, sister or grandmother falls and breaks her hip is when health experts step in.
+After your mom, sister, or grandmother falls and breaks her hip, health experts step in.
 This is the beginning of the end.
 These minor injuries start to snowball into other issues or complications she will have.

-We’re living in a time of dynamic change and we should not be complacent with the status quo.
+We’re living in a time of dynamic change, and we should not be complacent about the status quo.
 Change in healthcare and issue prevention is more than warranted.

 They also are limited because they're compact and you can stand on them.
 Furthermore, the machine does all the work and minimizes the need for conscious exertion.
 The problem with that is the body is not learning anything.